 - Great Price Points – Melamine has excellent price points compared to many other dinnerware materials.

 If you are interested in Melamine products for your home decor needs, we would love to talk to you to see how Mondoro can help you find FDA-approved and export-quality melamine ware products for your home decor collection.

 To find out more about how Mondoro can help you create, develop, and manufacture excellent home decor and home furniture products – including Melamineware dinnerware – don’t hesitate to contact me, Anita.
 Check out my email by clicking here or becoming a part of our community and joining our newsletter.

 Mondoro gives out a FREE Lookbook to anyone interested.
 You can receive a copy of our latest Lookbook by clicking here.

 Listen to our Podcast called Global Trade Gal.
 You can find it on all major podcast platforms.
 Try out listening to one of our podcasts by clicking here.

 Subscribe to our Mondoro Company Limited YouTube Channel filled with great videos and information by clicking here.

 What Is The Difference Between Stoneware And Earthenware?

-Earthenware is an iron-rich clay that is fired at much lower temperatures than stoneware.
-Earthenware will often have an orange color or cast to it due to its iron content.
-Stoneware is fired at a higher temperature than earthenware and is used a lot to manufacture tableware.
+Earthenware is an iron-rich clay fired at much lower temperatures than stoneware.
+Due to its iron content, Earthenware will often have an orange color or cast.
+Stoneware is fired at a higher temperature than earthenware and is used extensively to manufacture tableware.